Editor’s Note: All shopping links in this article link out to Black-owned bookstores. Please help us in supporting these businesses.

 Sisters and Champions: The True Story of Venus and Serena Williams

 An inspiring picture book sports biography about two of the greatest female tennis players of all-time!
-Venus and Serena Williams: best friends, sisters, champions.
+Venus and Serena Williams: best friends, sisters, and champions.

-This article was originally published in February 2020.
-It has been updated for timeliness.
+This article was originally published at an earlier date and has been updated for timeliness.